now streaming

 Director: Jaume Collet-Serra

 Vera Farmiga and Peter Sarsgaard play a grieving couple who adopt a child after losing one of their own.
 As the tagline says, “There’s something wrong with Esther.”
-More than just a traditional “bad seed” movie, Orphan is a clever thriller with great performances all around.
-It’s darkly humorous too, constantly taking risks that other filmmakers would have avoided.
-It’s held up remarkably well.
+More than just a traditional “bad seed” movie, this is a clever thriller with great performances all around.
+It’s darkly humorous, too, constantly taking risks that other filmmakers would have avoided.
+It has held up remarkably well.

 Orphan